 Donald G. Barger, Jr. has served as a director since December 23, 2015.
 He is a member of our Compensation Committee and serves as the chairman of the Nominating and Corporate Governance Committee.
 He served as a member of the Globe board of directors since December 2008 until the closing of the Business Combination and was Chairman of Globe's Audit Committee and Chairman of Globe's Compensation Committee.
 Mr. Barger had a successful 36 year business career in manufacturing and services companies.
 He retired in February 2008 from YRC Worldwide Inc. (formerly Yellow Roadway Corporation), one of the world's largest transportation service providers.
 Mr. Barger served as Executive Vice President and Chief Financial Officer of YRC Worldwide Inc. from December 2000 to August 2007 and from August 2007 until his retirement as advisor to the CEO.
 From March 1998 to December 2000, Mr. Barger was Vice President and Chief Financial Officer of Hillenbrand Industries, a provider of services and products for the health care and funeral services industries.
 From 1993 to 1998, Mr. Barger was Vice President of Finance and Chief Financial Officer of Worthington Industries, Inc., a diversified steel processor.
 Mr. Barger served on the Board of Directors of Gardner Denver, Inc. and was a member of the Audit Committee for his entire nineteen year tenure until the company's sale in July 2013.
 He served as Chair of the committee seventeen of those years.
-He also served on the Board of Directors of Precision Aerospace Components, Inc. On all the public company boards on which Mr. Barger served, he was considered a "financial expert" for SEC purposes.
+He also served on the Board of Directors of Quanex Building Products Corporation for sixteen years, retiring in February 2012.
+Additionally, he served on the Audit Committee for fourteen years and was its Chair for most of that time.
+He also serves on the Board of Directors of Precision Aerospace Components, Inc. On all the public company boards on which Mr. Barger served, he was considered a "financial expert" for SEC purposes.
 Mr. Barger received a B.S. degree from the U.S. Naval Academy and an M.B.A. degree from the University of Pennsylvania.

 Bruce L. Crockett has served as a director since December 23, 2015.
 He is a member of our Audit Committee and the BCA Special Committee.
 He served as a member of Globe's board of directors since April 2014 until the closing of the Business Combination and was a member of Globe's Audit Committee.
 Mr. Crockett is Chairman of the Invesco Mutual Funds Group Board of Directors, and is also a member of the audit, investment and governance committees.
 He serves as a member of the Investment Company Institute's Board of Governors and as a director and audit committee chair of ALPS Property & Casualty Insurance Company.
 Mr. Crockett is the chairman of Crockett Technologies Associates and a private investor.
 Mr. Crockett served as President and Chief Executive Officer of COMSAT Corporation from February 1992 until July 1996 and as President and Chief Operating Officer of COMSAT from April 1991 to February 1992.
 As an employee of COMSAT since 1980, Mr. Crockett held various other operational and financial positions including Vice President and Chief Financial Officer.
 Mr. Crockett served as a director of Ace Limited from 1995 until 2012 and as a director of Captaris, Inc. from 2001 until its acquisition in 2008, and as Chairman from 2003 to 2008.
-Mr. Crockett is also a life trustee of the University of Rochester, a B.S. degree from the University of Maryland, and an M.B.A. degree from Columbia University and holds an honorary Doctor of Law degree from the University of Maryland.
+Mr. Crockett is also a life trustee of the University of Rochester.
+Mr. Crockett received an A.B. degree from the University of Rochester, a B.S. degree from the University of Maryland, and an M.B.A. degree from Columbia University and holds an honorary Doctor of Law degree from the University of Maryland.